Janne252/LiveSplit.CoH2CampaignAutoSplit/readme.md

 # Configuration & Setup
+### Game
+Do not delete the game's cutscene video files.
+Deleting the video files seem to make the game behave in an unexpected way and might break this auto splitter.

 ### Splits
 Download [templates/coh2-sp-campaign.lss](templates/coh2-sp-campaign.lss) and load it to LiveSplit:
 - Right-click LiveSplit, Select `Open Splits` -> `From file...`, and choose the downloaded `coh2-sp-campaign.lss`.